SubodhS-Projects/Excel-Interactive-Banking-Dashboard/README.md

 ---

 ## 📌 Why This Project Was Needed
-Most businesses store fragmented supply chain data across spreadsheets, making it hard to answer questions like:

-- Which city drives the highest sales?
-- Which product category performs best?
-- Which supplier is cost-effective?
-- Where are the delays happening?
+Banks often store vast amounts of customer and transaction data across multiple sheets and reports.
+This dashboard solves the need for:

+Quick visibility of account types and usage trends

+Identifying high- and low-risk customers

+Understanding customer transaction preferences

+Drilling down into customer-level behavior

+Everything is consolidated into one Excel interface, reducing the need for complex tools or coding.

-This dashboard consolidates all supply chain metrics into **a single interactive Excel file**, using **Pivot Tables, Charts, Slicers, and Power Pivot** for easy exploration.
+This dashboard consolidates essential banking data metrics into **a single interactive Excel file**, using **Pivot Tables, Charts, Slicers, and Power Query** for easy exploration.

 ---